Viola White: Death and afterward

 White died ten years after the incident.
 At the time of her death, White's appeal still never made it onto the court Calendar.
 According to E.D Nixon, how White's case was handled at the state level helped activists in Montgomery form a blueprint for future segregation cases.
 Notably, it influenced how Rosa Parks's case was handled after she was arrested for refusing to give up her seat on December 1, 1955.
 The organizers learned in order for any legal challenges against bus segregation to have an impact they would need to make it to the federal court.
 On the lessons learned from White's case, Nixon remarked:"We paid Mrs. Parks [fine] in Court of Common Appeal.
 It cost us fifty-one dollars.
 I believe that's what it was.
 Now, not that Mrs. Parks didn't have a good case, but they were going to do us just like they done us in the Viola White case.
 They going to hold — wanted to wear us out, wear us out and never move that case up the Circuit Court, and they was all dumbfounded when they found out that we done, decided to go into federal court with two or three people who had been mistreated on the bus."
 Additionally, while Parks was listed as a plaintiff in the initial draft, they chose to exclude her as a plaintiff in the final draft of Browder v.
 Gayle, the federal case, which eventually ended bus segregation in Montgomery.
 From White, they learned Parks' appeals could be held in the circuit court for years, which would have forced them to either wait or risk the case being dismissed at the federal level since the issue was already being heard in lower courts.

 Personal life

 Little biographical information exists on White.
-On the 1940 Census she reported she was born in Alabama in 1911 and received 0 years of education.
+In the 1940 Census she reported she was born in Alabama in 1911 and received 0 years of education.

 White's spouse, whose name is unknown, died prior to 1940.
 White had three daughters: Dorothy Williams (born 1930), Helen Mapson (born 1932), and Addie Harris (born 1935).